mobify/workshop--adaptivejs-site-1x/README.md

     @import 'components/product-list';
     ```

-9. Repeat steps 5-8 to add a component file called `_price.scss` with the following styles:
+9. Repeat Steps 5-8 in this Task to add a `_price.scss` component file in the `assets/styles/components` folder with the following styles.
+Remember to add the `_price` file to the list of compontent to the component list in `/assets/styles/_components.scss`.
+Save both your files in the editor when you are done.

     ```scss
     // Price